Viewers criticise ‘disrespectful’ curtsy scene in Harry and Meghan Netflix series

 “It was like that.
 Like, I curtsied as though I was like…” Meghan continued as she bowed her head dramatically and spread her arms wide.
 “Pleasure to meet you, Your Majesty.”

-As the duchess reenacted the deep curtsy and greeting she offered the Queen, the camera zoomed in on Prince Harry’s face, with the scene capturing the duke’s awkward reaction to his wife’s recollection.
+As the duchess reenacted the deep curtsy and greeting she offered the Queen, the camera zoomed in on Prince Harry’s face.

 “Like, was that okay?”
 Meghan continued while laughing, before adding: “It was so intense.”

-As previously noted by the royal family’s website, there were “no obligatory codes of behaviour when meeting the Queen,” but many people wished to “observe the traditional form,” which, for women, was “a small curtsy”.
+As previously noted by the royal family’s website, there were “no obligatory codes of behaviour when meeting the Queen,” but many people wished to “observe the traditional form.
+For women, traditional form is “a small curtsy”.

 Protocol also dictates that all members of the royal family bow to those with the title His Majesty or Her Majesty, which meant that Prince Harry and the rest of his family members bowed to the Queen whenever they greeted her.